Yes, Jon. Some Analyst Firms Do Stink!

 Also, in the doctor‘s view, this is a big reason that analyst firms need to step up and help fix the Procurement Stink, but you can guess the response he received to the following post on The Procurement Stink (and if you can’t, ask the crickets).

 The Revelator concluded his question with a reference to a Jon Oliver assertion about McKinsey, a firm that bluntly stated, “We don’t learn from clients.
 Their standards aren’t high enough.
-We learn from other McKinsey partners.” (and if this isn’t a reason to never use McKinsey again, then what is?) and asked if this was true across the analyst and consulting space. the doctor‘s response was that the Jon Oliver assertion was representative of a different problem.
+We learn from other McKinsey partners.” and asked if this was true across the analyst and consulting space. the doctor‘s response was that the Jon Oliver assertion was representative of a different problem.
 The Big X consultancies are too busy sniffing their own smug to realize that, hey, sometimes their clients are smarter (and so are a few analysts as well, but the problem is not nearly as common in analyst firms as it is in Big X consulting firms).

 Our problem as independent analysts who try to be fair and ethical is that a few of these big analyst firm sales reps are ruining our reputation.
 And the fact that these big firms don’t immediately throw out the rotting trash that these sales reps are is why some analyst firms do stink!